 Following are some of the features of Agile methodology-

-- Agile allows frequent deliverables to the end user.
+- Agile allows frequent deliverables to the end-user.

-- It promotes regular review of the whole development process and fine tuning if required.
+- It promotes regular review of the whole development process and fine-tuning if required.

-Advantages of Agile
+Advantages of Agile Methodology

-Following are the advantages of Agile methodology-
+The following are the advantages of Agile methodology-

 - Exhaustive planning is not required at the beginning of the development process.